-If you have symptoms from your MDS, your doctor may recommend steps to reduce your symptoms.
-This is called supportive care.
-Read about supportive care for MDS.
+If you have symptoms from your MDS, your doctor may recommend supportive care — steps to help reduce your symptoms.
+For MDS, supportive care may include medicines and transfusions.

-If you have more severe symptoms, your doctor is likely to recommend treatment that goes beyond supportive care.
-This may include the following:
+If you have more severe symptoms, your doctor is likely to recommend treatments aimed at controlling your underlying disease, such as:

-- Chemotherapy like that given for acute myelogenous leukemia
+- Chemotherapy like that given for acute myeloid leukemia

 - Bone marrow transplantation